Rathraiser12/Missing_Migrants_Visualization/README.md

-This repo contains the Visualization project for creating a visualization for missing migrant database.
+This repo contains the Visualization Couse project for creating a visualization for missing migrant database.

 ## Live Demo